kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 There are three important aspects to the OCG API:

-1. The API must allow the OCG to be configured to securely communicate with meshed workloads in the cluster, including providing the OCG with the information it needs to authenticate itself as a workload.
+1. The API must allow for mutually authenticated communication between the OCG and meshed workloads.
+This includes providing the OCG with the information it needs to both authenticate itself to workloads, and to authenticate the workloads it communicates with.

 2. The API must allow the mesh to be configured to accept requests from the OCG, including providing the mesh with the information it needs to